Housing

 In general, a garter snake needs a cage that is clean, dry and escape-proof, has the right furniture, and is the right size.
 Here’s how to give it to your snake.

 The cage should be neither too large nor too small.
 Too small, and the snake can’t get enough exercise and its health will suffer.
 Too large, and the snake will feel exposed and insecure.
 A good guideline is to make sure that the length plus width of the cage is somewhat larger than the total length of the snake.
-(For example, a snake up to 90 cm long could live in a tank that is 60 cm long and 30 cm wide.)
+(For example, an aquarium tank that is two feet long by one foot wide could house a snake up to three feet long.)

-A baby garter snake’s cage should be no larger than five gallons, and in general, a garter snake less than a year old can live comfortably in a five-gallon tank.
+A baby garter snake’s cage should be no larger than five gallons (and could even be half that size); in general, a garter snake less than a year old can live comfortably in a five-gallon tank.
 An adult male about 60 cm (two feet) long will do well in a 15-gallon tank, and a full-grown female or a breeding pair should be all right in a 25-gallon tank.
 More room is certainly better within reason, and you’ll need more room if you’re using a planted terrarium instead of basic caging, but it’s very unlikely that a single garter snake will ever need anything more than a 35-gallon tank.

 Preventing Escapes